i’m a geek

 *What do you think of the capitalization here?
 Does Apple have a protocol for when you start sentences with “iPod”, “iPad” or “iPhone”??
 Twenty-first century problems, man.
 I tell you.

-While we wandering through the Mission last month, my friend Sarah spotted a Super Mario pinata in a shop’s window.
+While we were wandering through the Mission last month, my friend Sarah spotted a Super Mario pinata in a shop’s window.

 It was just the seed I needed to declare that we would have a Super Mario themed party for Will’s upcoming birthday.
 Will, after all, loves nothing if not Super Mario, and how much fun we would have with our two televisions and two Super Nintendos–we could play in two rooms!!